kenwals/shinrin-yoku/README.md

 ![display of site seen from different devices](assets/readme-files/amiresponsivescreenshot.png)

-This is a [promotional website](https://kenwals.github.io/shinrin-yoku/) for a forest bathing meetup group, one of its strategies is promote the importance of trees and nature.
+This is a [promotional website](https://kenwals.github.io/shinrin-yoku/) for a forest bathing meetup group, one of its strategies is to promote the importance of trees and nature.

 Forest bathing originated in Japan in the 1980s, where it is known as *Shinrin-Yoku*.
 It is the practice of walking in any natural environment and consciously connecting with what’s around you.